 Your Younger Siblings Have Already Moved Out

-If your younger siblings have already flown the coop, then it is time for you to figure out how to move out of your parent's house, too.
+If your younger siblings have already flown the coop, then it is time for you to figure out how to move out of your parent's house too.
 And, no, you can't move in with your younger sister or brother.
 You need to get a place of your own to show Mom and Dad that you are still the older, more responsible one.
 If you don't, you just might have to sit at the kiddie table at Thanksgiving and that is just not something you want to have to experience at any point after you have started shaving.
+Take this as a huge sign that it is in fact time to move out of our parent's place.

 Your Mom Starts Dropping Hints and Clues